 Producing proteins.
 The liver makes proteins that help transport various other substances through the blood.
 One example is albumin, which carries thyroid and other hormones.

 Detoxifying harmful substances.
 It’s a poisonous world out there, and one of the liver’s most important jobs is protecting you from it.
 Noxious substances include environmental toxins and metabolism byproducts.The liver is the only organ that can regenerate itself, which explains why living people can donate parts of their livers.
 Click To Tweet

 While the liver is subject to any number of disorders, the most common are caused by viral infections, alcohol usage and carrying excessive weight.

 Viral infections: Hepatitis refers to an inflamed liver, no matter what the cause, but the word is most often used in conjunction with a group of viruses identified by letter.
-The three major ones are hepatitis A, which spreads through food or water contamination and usually has no long-term consequences; hepatitis B, which spreads through bodily fluids and can become chronic; and hepatitis C, one of the most common causes of chronic liver disease.Hepatitis C is most often associated with Baby Boomers, but an upswing in opioid drug use among younger people caused new hepatitis C infections to nearly triple between 2010 and 2015.
+The three major ones are hepatitis A, which spreads through food or water contamination and usually has no long-term consequences; hepatitis B, which spreads through bodily fluids and can become chronic; and hepatitis C, one of the most common causes of chronic liver disease.Hepatitis C is most often associated with Baby Boomers, but an upswing in opioid drug use among younger people caused new infections to nearly triple in five years.
+Click To Tweet

 Alcoholic liver disease: While drinking to excess can leave anyone prone to liver problems, some people run a greater risk in doing so.
 They include binge drinkers, those who down five or more drinks at a time; people who are overweight; and women, who are more susceptible than men to alcohol-induced liver damage.
 (Genetic factors may also play a role.)

 NAFLD starts as a simple buildup of fat (steatosis) within the liver; fatty liver occurs when the organ contains more than 5% to 10% fat by weight.
-That stage is often symptomless; often someone learns they have NAFLD when liver problems are found during routine blood tests.
-However, this condition can progress to nonalcoholic steatohepatitis (NASH), in which the fatty deposits are accompanied by inflammation and liver cell damage.
+That stage is often symptomless; often someone learns they have NAFLD when liver problems are found during routine blood tests.Between 20% and 25% of Americans are living with nonalcoholic fatty liver disease.
+Click To Tweet

 The Experts Say

 Most who develop [alcoholic liver disease] have a history of drinking the equivalent of seven drinks a day, every day.

-Author of What You Must Know About Liver Disease (SquareOne)
+—Rich Snyder, DO, author of What You Must Know About Liver Disease (SquareOne)

-—Kristin Kirkpatrick, MS, RD, LD, and Ibrahim Hanouneh, MD Authors of Skinny Liver (Da Capo)
+—Kristin Kirkpatrick, MS, RD, LD, and Ibrahim Hanouneh, MD, authors of Skinny Liver (Da Capo)

 —Michelle Lai, MD, MPH, and Asha Kasaraneni, MSc, RD, LDN, authors of The Liver Healing Diet (Ulysses Press)

 —Kirkpatrick and Hanouneh